-- f.
+- iv.
+If a financial institution purchases protection on a pool of reference names, but the credit protection does not cover the entire pool (i.e. the protection covers only a subset of the pool, as in the case of an nth-to-default credit derivative or a securitization tranche), then offsetting is not permitted for the protection sold on individual reference names; - v.
+Purchased protection as referred to at (iv.) above may offset sold protections on a pool provided the purchased protection covers the entirety of the subset of the pool on which protection has been sold.
+Specifically, offsetting may only be recognized when the pool of reference entities and the level of subordination in both transactions are identical. - f.
 The effective notional amount of a written credit derivative must not be offset against credit protection purchased through a total return swap (TRS), if the financial institution records the net payments received under the TRS as net income but does not record offsetting deterioration in the value of the written credit derivative in Tier 1 Capital (either through reductions in fair value or by additions to reserves). - g.
 Since written credit derivatives are included in the exposure measure at their effective notional amounts, and are also subject to add-on amounts for PFE, the exposure measure for written credit derivatives may be overstated.
-To avoid overstatement of the EM, a financial institution may: - deduct from the gross PFE of all derivative contracts the PFE of the written credit derivative contract if the contract is not offset by an eligible purchased credit derivative contract and the notional amount of the former contract is already included in the EM; - ii. where the written credit derivative contract is subject to a valid bilateral netting agreement (as set out in Appendix 1-paragraph 7 (e)) and when calculating the "ANet", reduce "AGross" by the PFE of the written credit derivative contract if its notional amount is already included in the EM.
+To avoid overstatement of the EM, a financial institution may: - i. deduct from the gross PFE of all derivative contracts the PFE of the written credit derivative contract if the contract is not offset by an eligible purchased credit derivative contract and the notional amount of the former contract is already included in the EM; - ii. where the written credit derivative contract is subject to a valid bilateral netting agreement (as set out in Appendix 1-paragraph 4 (d)) and when calculating the " $A{Net}$ ", reduce " $A{Gross}$ " by the PFE of the written credit derivative contract if its notional amount is already included in the EM.
 However, no adjustments should be made to the net to gross ratio ("NGR").
 Where effective bilateral netting contracts are not in place, the PFE add-on may be set to zero in order to avoid the double counting described in this paragraph.